Myles Garrett

-Myles Lorenz Garrett (born December 29, 1995) is an American football defensive end for the Cleveland Browns of the National Football League (NFL).
-He played college football at Texas A&M, where he received unanimous All-American honors in 2016, and was selected first overall by the Browns in the 2017 NFL Draft.
-Garrett has been named to four Pro Bowls and two first-team All-Pros during his NFL career.
+Myles Lorenz Garrett (born December 29, 1995) is an American professional football defensive end for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Texas A&M Aggies, receiving unanimous All-American honors in 2016.
+Selected first overall by the Browns in the 2017 NFL draft, Garrett is the team's all-time career sacks leader.
+Garrett was named Defensive Player of the Year in 2023, along with receiving six Pro Bowl and four first-team All-Pro selections.

-High school career
+Early life

 Garrett attended Martin High School in Arlington, Texas, where he was a letterman in football, basketball, and track.
 In football, he had 19.5 sacks as a senior and was the 2013 recipient of the Landry Award, given to the top high school player in the Dallas-Fort Worth metroplex.
 Garrett was rated as a five-star recruit by the Rivals.com recruiting network and was ranked as the second best overall player in his class.
 He committed to play college football at Texas A&M University in October 2013.
-In track & field, he was a state qualifier in the throwing events, with top-throws of 16.01 meters in the shot put and 50.84 meters in the discus throw.
+In track & field, he was a state qualifier in the throwing events, with top throws of 16.01 meters in the shot put and 50.84 meters in the discus throw.

 College career

 Freshman year

 Garrett came to Texas A&M as the #2 overall prospect in the nation.
-As a true freshman in 2014, Garrett broke Texas A&M's freshman sack record of 5.5 in only six games.
-In only nine games, he broke Jadeveon Clowney's SEC freshman sack record of eight.
+As a true freshman in 2014, Garrett broke the Aggies' freshman sack record of 5.5 in only six games.
+In only nine games, he broke Jadeveon Clowney's Southeastern Conference (SEC) freshman sack record of eight.
 Garrett finished the season with 11.5 sacks (second in the SEC), 53 total tackles, 14 tackles for loss, 10 quarterback hurries, and a blocked kick (which teammate Deshazor Everett returned for a touchdown against Auburn).
-He was a consensus Freshman All-American and Freshman All-SEC selection.
+He was a consensus Freshman All-American by USA Today and Freshman All-SEC selection.
 After the conclusion of the season, Garrett announced that he would undergo surgery to repair torn ligaments in his hand, an injury that occurred in the sixth game of the season, against Mississippi State.